 Three Gorges Dam – the world’s largest power station

 We started in YiChang – a city known globally for its absolutely giant Three Gorges Dam.
 Now, I have to say that I cannot take too much credit for the planning of this trip, and most of what we did was part of a guided tour – a definite must when you’re in China!
-What was really great was that this guide would take us from city to city for a couple of days, talk about the sites, and give pointers about food.
+What was great was that this guide would take us from city to city for a couple of days, talk about the sites, and give pointers about food.
 It may seem like a true tourist-move, but as a Calculated Traveller, it really is a great way to see lots of those non-Beijing/Shanghai locales without fear of getting lost in a foreign land.
-It was a great way to hop from city to city, tour to tour, without having to worry about your transportation between.
+It was an excellent way to hop from city to city, tour to tour, without having to worry about your transportation between each location.
 But I digress.

 After a quick visit to the Three Gorges Dam, we boarded a cruise/ferry (honestly…it felt like a cruise ship, but it really was just a ferry with really nice seats and an upper observation deck) to take us to the Shennongjia area.